About Us

 Our Attorneys

-attorney-img1Attorney Richard V. Stevens is a former military JAG attorney and the founder of this law firm.
+attorney-img1Attorney Richard V. Stevens is a former active duty military JAG attorney and the founder of this law firm.
 He has extensive experience in the most complex, serious military trials, and all types of adverse military administrative actions, discipline and investigations.
 He has served as an active duty base military defense counsel, active duty regional military defense counsel, civilian state and federal trial attorney, and civilian criminal defense and military defense attorney.
 Mr. Stevens has been handling military cases since 1995, and his experience is evident in his zealous representation of the thousands of military clients he has assisted over the decades.

 ATTORNEY FRANK J. SPINNERAttorney Frank J. Spinner has his own, independent, military law practice.
 He retired from active duty military service in the early 1990s, and has defended some of the most highly publicized cases in recent military justice history.
 These cases have included: Capt James Wang, SSG Delmar Simpson, Lt Kelly Flinn, MG David Hale, Capt Richard Ashby, Cadet Douglas Meester, SPC Sabrina Harmon, CWO Lewis Welshofer, SFC Trey Corrales, SrA Andrew Witt, MSG Tim Hennis, and SPC Jeremy Morlock.